A Gravel journey into

 -

-After conquering the iconic Galibier twice and passing by the Refuge des Drayères twice, it’s time for a new adventure.
+After conquering the iconic Galibier and passing by the Refuge des Drayères three times in a row, it might be time for a new adventure.
 We have a few route options in mind, which we’ll reveal a few weeks before the event.
-But rest assured, it will include another epic unpaved gravel climb, a hike-a-bike section through desolate landscapes dotted with mountain lakes, and stops at refuges for essential refreshments.
+But rest assured — it will feature another epic unpaved gravel climb, a hike-a-bike section through desolate landscapes dotted with mountain lakes, and stops at refuges for essential refreshments.

 Routes are subject to change at any time due to unforeseen weather conditions.